 Senegal - Health and safety

-With Dr Felicity Nicholson.
 For up-to-date information on health issues across Africa, click here.

 Before the inevitable terror inspired by reading the health section sets in, it should be made quite clear that healthcare options in Senegal are among, if not the best in West Africa.
 There are certain health issues inherent to tropical climates, but with reasonable precautions – i.e. malaria prophylaxis – your chances of a serious incident are minute.
 The cast of African bogeymen so often trotted out by jittery family and friends to dissuade you from your trip (or at least question your logic) are on the whole irrelevant in Senegal, if not entirely fictitious.
 The one imported case of Ebola was effectively dealt with in 2014, the military are admirably professional, and if you manage to see a predator in Niokolo-Koba National Park, consider yourself very lucky.
 As in much of Africa, road travel presents the greatest risk to life and limb you’re likely to face.
 Medical care in regional capitals is adequate, but for anything serious Dakar is very much the place to be.
 As with everything in Senegal, French is the operating language, but given the education required of doctors, it’s not unusual to find one who has studied some English as well.
 Doctor’s visits, lab fees, and malaria tests are all cheap – don’t hesitate to get checked out on the basis of cost.
-The US Embassy in Dakar maintains an updated list of recommended doctors, their specialisations, and the languages they speak.

 Travel clinics and health information